 - Continue offering and supporting 22 community garden plots for rent to VRF residents at the Pumping Station, commencing with a meeting with previous year gardeners to discuss improvements to the program for the upcoming year. - Explore the possibility of another location to expand community gardening opportunities with VRF Park District and VRF Public Works.

 Integrated Pest Management (IPM) -- Healthy Lawns / Healthy Family (HL/HF)

-Owner(s): Lisa Gillis, Village of River Forest Sustainability Commission lawns and gardens
+Owner(s): Cary McLean, Village of River Forest Sustainability Commission of lawn care products on human health and the environment.